Sam Kendricks: 2019

 On July 27, 2019, Kendricks set the American pole vault record by jumping 6.06 m.

 2021

-Kendricks tested positive for COVID-19 in the Olympic Village, and had to withdraw from the 2020 Summer Olympics as a result, missing the pole vault competition.
+Kendricks placed second in the US Olympic trials at 5.91 m tied with KC Lightfoot, however, he was tested positive for COVID-19 in the Olympic Village, and had to withdraw from the 2020 Summer Olympics as a result, missing the pole vault competition.